-4. ACTIVATION OF THE SEOC
+4. ACTIVATION OF THE STATE EOC

-Dependent upon the level of the incident, the SEOC may need to be activated.
-The SEOC is activated when the consequences of the event exceed the ability of the local government or lead agency to handle and the resources for multiple state agencies need to be coordinated.
-The activation of the SEOC will generally occur in conjunction with both the lead agency and the NCEM.
-Representatives from the NCDHHS/DPH, NCDEQ, and NCDA &CS are all members of the SERT and provide core services at the SEOC.
-Industry is a key stakeholder and will have a representative at the SEOC.
+Dependent upon the level of the incident, the State EOC may need to be activated.
+The activation of the State EOC will generally occur in conjunction with both the lead agency and the NCEM.
 In all food emergencies, communications between departments, industry, and all stakeholders will be critical to ensure the best possible response.
-Having appropriate representation of affected agencies and industry in the SEOC will help ensure that consistent communication occurs.
+Having appropriate representation of affected agencies and industries in the State EOC will help ensure that consistent communication occurs.